gvvaughan/specl/doc/specl.md

 derivative to this matcher, [Specl] aborts with an error; use `tostring` or similar if you need to.

+#### 2.4.1. contain.a_permutation_of

+While [Specl] makes every effort to maintain ordering of elements in the tables (and objects) it uses, there are times when you really want to check the contents of an inherently unordered expectation - say, that `pairs` returns all the elements of a set containing functions which can't be guaranteed to have the same sort order on every run.

+{% highlight lua %}
+    expect {[math.sin]=true, [math.cos]=true, [math.tan]=true}.
+      to_contain.a_permutation_of {math.sin, math.cos, math.tan}
+{% endhighlight %}

+In this example, sorting expected elements before comparing them is dangerous, because we can't know what order the addresses of the functions it contains will have been assigned by [Lua], but using `a_permutation_of` here guarantees `expect` was passed all of the elements listed irrespective of order.

+Prior to the introduction of `a_permutation_of`, `all_of` was the nearest equivalent functionality - but `all_of` will not complain if `expect` was given more elements than those it is supposed `to_contain` at the time of comparison.

+See [Matcher Adaptors][#matcher-adaptors] for more details about how adaptors are used.
+Note that unlike the general adaptors described in that section, the `a_permutation_of` adaptor is specific to the `contain` matcher.

 ### 2.5. match

 When a simple substring search is not appropriate, `match` will compare